sddevelopment-be/saboteurs/manuscript/managers/README.md

 - Boring
 - Justified
 - Accompanied by a slidedeck
-- Reinforced by someone saying _“this is how serious companies do it”_
+- Saying _“this is how serious companies do it”_
+- Indistinguishable from normal management practices

 The objective is **not to cause visible collapse**.
 The objective is to **slow the system, erode trust, and make meaningful progress impossible**, without anyone quite knowing why.